Skip to main content

 How Much Do You Cost?

 A personal budget exercise — starting with you, right now, as you actually are.
+You cannot make good decisions about money you cannot see.

 Before you start

+This is not a judgment.
+It is not a test of whether you have too much or too little.
 It is a map of where money flows in your life right now — some of it yours, some of it your family's, some of it invisible because someone else has always handled it.

-You cannot make good decisions about money you cannot see.
+The goal is not to feel guilty.
+The goal is to see it clearly.
 When you are done, you will know something most adults did not learn until they were already in trouble.

-↓ Download Workbook (PDF)
+↓ Download Printable Workbook (PDF)

-Section 1 of 6
+Section 1 of 5

 Your Phone and Everything On It

 Your phone is probably the most expensive thing you touch every day.
 Most people have no idea what it actually costs because the bill goes somewhere else.
-Find out.

 ExpenseHow to find this numberMonthly $